nexus-stc/hyperboria/papers-please/03-roadmap.md

 - Create Onion configuration
 - Discuss the possibility of switching original LibGen backend to Nexus

-#### Community

-- Announce goals widely
-- Write and maintain documentation in clean English language

 ### Data Accessibility

 #### Infrastructure

 - Putting scimag collection onto IPFS
 - Announce data dumps for both scitech and scimag collections
-- Pinning feature in the app that will allow to users pinning subset of the collection in an easy way
+- Pinning feature in the app that will allow users to pin subset of the collection in an easy way
 - (*) Consider various **reliable** ways to announce new releases of **initial** data dumps
 - Maintain and curate the list of already publicly available journals in Pylon

-#### Community

-- Encourage people to pin in ideological, social and competitionus ways

 ### Decentilized Publishing